Paul-Lecomte/chrome-tabs-extension/README.md

 ## Session Management
 The core feature of the extension allows you to group and manage browser tabs based on categories.
 You can save tabs into sessions, close all tabs in a session, or restore them later.

+## Search & Filter Tabs
+Easily find saved sessions or active tabs by searching by title, URL, or filtering by category.